djcolon/helder_uk/content/articles/optimising_software_using_callgrind/index.md

 Computer to facilitate a mission to the moon, opening a modern web-app will see a single chrome tab bloat to a gigabyte.
 When everyone has a large amount of resource available, concerns such as maintainability and development time take precedence over optimisation.
-But when you're writing software, or a subsection of a piece of software, that needs to be performant.
-Sometimes you will need to go to greater lengths to optimise your code.
-In this article we'll explore how to use Callgrind, a sub-component of the [Valgrind](https://valgrind.org/) framework to locate where to best direct our attentions.
+However, when you're writing software that needs to be performant, sometimes you will need to go to greater lengths to optimise your code.
+In some situations, optimising the use of resource use can yield significant cost savings.
+In this article we'll explore how to use Callgrind, a sub-component of the [Valgrind](https://valgrind.org/) framework, to locate where to best direct our attention.

 *Other than profiling, there is much more the Valgrind toolkit can do.
 Have a look at [their website](https://valgrind.org/) to see what other gems it holds.*

 ## What does Callgrind do?

-Callgrind is a profiler, what it does is analyse calls within the compiled program.
+Callgrind is a profiler; what it does is analyse calls within the compiled program.
 All programs consist of a number of functions that get called from other functions.
 The execution of all these functions in a particular way is what takes up the processing time used by the program.
 This forms a pyramid of